 PECO 5501F – The Political Economy of Crisis and Austerity

 SOCI 5806C – Global Social Policy

 Professor Mathew Coleman is from the Department of Geography, The Ohio State University.
 Professor Coleman will teach a course for the Department of Political Science and a course for the Institute.

 PECO 5501A – Critique of Everyday Life (click here for a course description)

 PSCI 5915A – Politics, Law and Space (click here for a course description)

-Our visitor for Winter 2013 is Dr. Teresa Healy, Senior Researcher at the Canadian Labour Congress.
-Professor Healy will teach a course for the Department of Sociology and Anthropology and a course for the Institute:
+Dr. Teresa Healy, is a Senior Researcher at the Canadian Labour Congress.
+Professor Healy will teach a course for the Department of Sociology and Anthropology and a course for the Institute.

 PECO 5502X – Communities in Crisis: A Political Economy of Work and Labour in an Era of Economic Turbulence

 Professor Neil Bradford is from Huron University College at the University of Western Ontario.
 Professor Bradford will teach: